 GIF, BMP, DOCX, and Other File Formats

-We love a good GIF as much as the next person (as evidenced by the Datamation animated gifs in this post), but with fewer colors and a lower file quality, they aren’t a good file type for your documents.
+We love a good GIF as much as the next person, but with fewer colors and a lower file quality, they aren’t a good file type for your documents.

 BMP is an older file format that’s mostly been replaced by TIFF.
 You should only consider BMP if your ERP is an old, legacy system.
 And even then, it’d be better to initially scan as TIFF, make a backup, and then convert a duplicate set of TIFF files to BMP.